GeoGemma/GeoGemma-APAC-2025/README.md

 ## 🙏 Acknowledgements

 - Google Research & Google DeepMind under the Gemma Academic Program.
-- Google Earth Engine for satellite imagery and analysis capabilities
+- Google Earth Engine for satellite imagery and analysis capabilities.
-- Google Gemma/Gemini for the conversational AI components and GeoAI Image retrival
+- Google Gemma/Gemini for the conversational AI components and GeoAI Image retrival.
-- MapLibre GL JS for the mapping visualization
+- MapLibre GL JS for the mapping visualization.
-- The open-source community for various libraries and tools used in this project
+- The open-source community for various libraries and tools used in this project.